mppmu/BoostFractor.jl/README.md

     sbdry.distance = [(dnu)*3e-2/(2*pi), Deps[i]*1e-2/(2*pi),0];

-    # We use the "dancer" algorithm to calculate our result (the only one I uploaded to GitHub so far and the one I usually use)
+    # We use the "dancer" algorithm to calculate our result

     #1D (if you calculate in 1D, use (vcat) above instead of (zcat) )
     #dancer(0,200,sbdry; prop=propagator1D,f=10e9,Xset=[0.0000001],Yset=[0.0000001])